JosefGst/udev_tools/README.md

     get_udev new_gadget

-To inlcude the KERNELS information sot he rule applies only on the specified prot run:
+To include the KERNELS information sot he rule applies only on the specified prot run:

     get_udev -k